AndersDeath/diary2/000-current.md

 # 07 February - Tuesday - Yerevan - 131 day of immigration

 The lawyer carried my documents to OVIR.
 So, the timer has been started.
-In 45 days i will have local documents.
+In 45 days i will have local documents. this is amazing things because after that I will be more free.